Section 1: Introduction

 Two of these programs were the Civilian Conservation Corps (CCC) and the Works Progress Administration (WPA).
 (See Image 1.)
 The CCC built dams, parks, and campgrounds in state and federal public lands all over the United States.
 The WPA (later called the Works Projects Administration) provided jobs including construction of public buildings, highways, bridges, and other structures.

 The WPA and the CCC helped to change the face of North Dakota.
 Today, we can still stand in some of the park buildings and camp shelters built by CCC workers.
 (See Image 2.)
 We drive over bridges built by WPA workers.
-Some North Dakota cities still use public buildings constructed by the WPA.
+Some North Dakota cities still have public buildings constructed by the WPA including the state capitol in Bismarck.
 The programs gave men work and gave North Dakota much-needed aid in developing modern structures.